Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

-Our energy-minimization result yields that the chiral SDW state with $\bm{\varDelta}_{1}=(0,\Delta,0,0),\bm{\varDelta}_{2}=(0,0,\Delta,0),\bm{\varDelta}_{3}=(0,0,0,\Delta),\theta_\alpha=\theta$ is indeed one of the ground states of the system.
+Our energy-minimization result yields that the chiral SO(4) spin-valley DW states are the ground states of the system.
+These states include the chiral SDW with $\bm{\varDelta}_{1}=(0,\Delta,0,0),\bm{\varDelta}_{2}=(0,0,\Delta,0),\bm{\varDelta}_{3}=(0,0,0,\Delta)$ as a special example.
 However, there are simultaneously many other degenerate ground states with equal energy to this state, forming a ground-states set.
-Thorough investigation on this set suggests that it contains all the states satisfying the following three conditions: (1) $\theta_{\alpha}=\pi/2$ (in some cases one may get $\theta_{\alpha}=-\pi/2$, but the minus sign can be moved to the real $\bm{\Delta}^{(s)}_\alpha$ ); (2) $|\bm{\varDelta}_{\alpha}|=\Delta$; (3) $\bm{\varDelta}_1 \perp \bm{\varDelta}_2 \perp\bm{\varDelta}_3$.
-Obviously, this set of states are just obtained through performing all the possible global SO(4)-rotations on the three $\bm{\varDelta}_{\alpha}$ of the above-yielded chiral SDW state within the $\mathbb{R}^4$ parameter space.
-Such a ground-state degeneracy results from the spontaneous breaking of the SO(4) symmetry which, under the condition $\theta_\alpha=\frac{\pi}{2}$, originates from the physical SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry, see Appendix \ref{proofSO4}.
-Therefore, the ground state of the MA-TBG should be a mixing between the SDW and CDW with a particular manner: this DW state possesses three coexisting wave vectors $\bm{Q}_\alpha$, with each $\bm{Q}_\alpha$ distributed to a 4-component DW order parameter which comprises one CDW component and three SDW ones.
-The three 4-component vectorial DW order parameters with equal amplitude are perpendicular to each other and can globally freely rotate in the $\mathbb{R}^4$ parameter space.
-We call such a DW state as the Chiral SO(4) Spin-Charge DW.
-The SO(4) symmetry of the spin-charge DW order paramters originates from the physical SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry, which is proved in Appendix \ref{proofSO4}.
+This set of states are obtained through performing all the possible global SO(4)-rotations on the three $\bm{\varDelta}_{\alpha}$ of the chiral SDW state within the $\mathbb{R}^4$ parameter space.
+Such a ground-state degeneracy results from the spontaneous breaking of the SO(4) symmetry which originates from the physical SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry, see Appendix \ref{SO4}.
+Therefore, the ground state of the MA-TBG should be a mixing between the SDW and VDW with a particular manner: this DW state possesses three coexisting wave vectors $\bm{Q}_\alpha$, with each $\bm{Q}_\alpha$ distributed to a 4-component DW order parameter which comprises of one VDW component and three SDW ones.
+The three 4-component vectorial DW order parameters with equal amplitude are perpendicular to each other and can globally arbitrarily rotate in the $\mathbb{R}^4$ parameter space.
+We call such a DW state as the Chiral SO(4) spin-valley DW.
+Besides, as the obtained inter-valley DW states break the valley-U(1) symmetry, the valley-U(1) rotation about the valley $\tau_z$-axis will rotate the DW order parameters in the valley $(\tau_x,\tau_y)$ plane.
+Concretely, it will change the form factor $\xi$ in Eq. (\ref{HMF}) by a multiplied phase factor $e^{i\alpha}$.
+Such valley-U(1) rotation brings about extra ground-state degeneracy.